AMELI: Enhancing Multimodal Entity Linking with Fine-Grained Attributes: Approach

 where $e^+$ is the gold entity, and $K$ is the number of retrieved candidate entities.

-\paragraph{Image-based Disambiguation} Given the review image $v_r$ and entity images for a set of entity candidates $\{v_{e_0},...,v_{e_i}\}$, we feed them into CLIP to obtain their image representations $\{H_{v_r}, H_{v_{e_0}},...,H_{v_{e_i}} \}$.
-Inspired by previous studies~\cite{zhang2022tip,10.48550/arxiv.2110.04544,10.48550/arxiv.2211.04872}, we feed these through an adapter, which consists of a feed-forward layer and residual connection, to adapt the generic image representations to a task-oriented semantic space
+\paragraph{Image-based Disambiguation} Given the review image $v_r$\footnote{Following~\cite{wikidiverse,10.48550/arxiv.2211.04872}, we select one image for each review and entity during the disambiguation, based on the cosine similarity score of their CLIP representations, which also showed better performance than using all images in our preliminary experiments. } and entity images for a set of candidate entities $\{v_{e_0},...,v_{e_j}\}$, we feed them into CLIP to obtain their image representations $\{H_{v_r}, H_{v_{e_0}},...,H_{v_{e_j}} \}$.
+Inspired by previous studies~\cite{zhang2022tip,10.48550/arxiv.2110.04544,10.48550/arxiv.2211.04872}, we feed these through a feed-forward layer and residual connection to adapt the generic image representations to a task-oriented semantic space

-where $W^r_1$and $W^r_2$ are learnable parameters for review representation learning, and $W^e_1$and $W^e_2$ are learnable parameters for entity representation learning.
+where $W^r_1$and $W^r_2$ are learnable parameters for review representation learning, $W^e_1$and $W^e_2$ are learnable parameters for entity representation learning.

-During training, we apply the following contrastive loss function based on the cosine similarity scores.
+We apply the following contrastive loss during training based on the cosine similarity scores.

 where $B$ is the set of all entities in the current batch since we utilize in-batch negatives to improve our model's ability to distinguish between gold and negative entities.